MicrosoftDocs/cpp-docs/docs/standard-library/unordered-set-class.md

  The container to swap with.

 ### Remarks
- The member function swaps the controlled sequences between`*this` and`right`.
-If[unordered_set::get_allocator](#unordered_set__get_allocator)`() == right.get_allocator()`, it does so in constant time, it throws an exception only as a result of copying the stored traits object of type`Tr`, and it invalidates no references, pointers, or iterators that designate elements in the two controlled sequences.
+ The member function swaps the controlled sequences between `*this` and `right`.
+If [unordered_set::get_allocator](#unordered_set__get_allocator)`() == right.get_allocator()`, it does so in constant time, it throws an exception only as a result of copying the stored traits object of type `Tr`, and it invalidates no references, pointers, or iterators that designate elements in the two controlled sequences.
 Otherwise, it performs a number of element assignments and constructor calls proportional to the number of elements in the two controlled sequences.

 ### Example